-In terms of the home buying process they can be simpler to complete a purchase on because usually you are not buying from a seller so there should be a chain-free transaction.
+In terms of the home buying process, new build homes can be simpler to buy.
+It can be easier to complete a purchase on a new build house or flat because usually you're not buying from a seller, so there should be a chain-free transaction.

-There might be more difficulties when buying an older property but that doesn't mean new builds are completely free of a few issues.
+In terms of insurance, there might be more difficulties when buying an older property but that doesn't mean new builds are completely free of a few issues.
 Read on to see what issues you might get in a new build property versus an older one, and what to look out for when searching for a new build property to buy and making sure your home is properly insured.

 There are quite a few differences to look out for when deciding whether or not to buy an old property or a new build home, especially when it comes to maintaining your home and taking out insurance.

 Older properties might be more likely to come with more issues, but they can also come with more character.
-New build homes are also usually more expensive than their older equivalents as a result of having newer features and modern fittings.
+New build homes are also usually more expensive than their older equivalents, as a result of having newer features and modern fittings.